CodeReclaimers/neat-python/docs/module_summaries.rst

       Resets the time and all node activations to 0 (necessary due to otherwise retaining state via recurrent connections).

-    ..py:method:: advance(inputs, advance_time, time_step=None)
+    .. py:method:: advance(inputs, advance_time, time_step=None)

       Advance the simulation by the given amount of time, assuming that inputs are constant at the given values during the simulated time.

       :param list inputs: The values for the :term:`input nodes <input node>`.
       :param float advance_time: How much time to advance the network before returning the resulting outputs.
-      :param float time_step: How much time per step to advance the network; the default of `None` will currently result in an error, but it is planned to determine it automatically.
+      :param float time_step: How much time per step to advance the network; the default of ``None`` will currently result in an error, but it is planned to determine it automatically.
       :return: The values for the :term:`output nodes <output node>`.
       :rtype: list